lrnkp/COMPHTP_2025/README.md

 ggplot2
 Pheatmap

-input files: The .zips contains all the files and the folder structure necessary for running* *see instructions below, filepath must align with your system
+input files: The required files are too large to be uploaded to Github.
+They can be accessed through Google Drive by request through canvas.
+The .zips contains all the files and the folder structure necessary for running*
+*see instructions below, filepath must align with your system

 Citation for input files: